-The moral of this story?
-If I can do it, so can you.
-You are more than capable of building wealth.
+If I can do it, so can you because you are more than capable of building wealth.

 - I was fortunate to have no student loans (Thanks to my super hardworking mother who paid my college tuition in cash)

 - I got a raise and a bonus every year and got promoted in those 3.5 years, raising my salary by the end of 2008 to ~$74,000 (~$52,000 after taxes)

 A few other things to I'd like to note:

-- I saved this money entirely on my own, there was no inheritance, no handout, no trust fund.
+- I saved this money entirely on my own, there was no inheritance, no handout and no trust fund.

 - I was single and did not have the added luxury of a joint income, I did not have sugar daddy or a rich boyfriend (just thought I'd put that out there), it was just me.

 - Did I mention I did this all without earning a six figure salary?

 Here's how I saved $100,000 in a little over 3 years